 Geelong /je-long/ is one of Australia’s most storied wine regions.
 Some 20,000 years ago, it sat at the bottom of the sea, and today it occupies the Wadawurrung First Nation.

 The encircled part of the map is known today as the Moorabool Valley.
-This Wada wurrung balug clan country, one of over 20 aboriginal clans that once called the area home.
+This is Wathaurong Balug clan country, one of 14 Aboriginal Australian clans a part of the Wathaurong First Nation.

-In the early 1800’s the Swiss arrived to create a busy trade and transport hub, and 1845 brought the region’s first commercial wine harvest.
+The area was originally colonized by Swiss travelers, and their arrival created a busy trade and transport hub.
+They spread European agriculture, and 1845 brought the region’s first commercial wine harvest.
 Geelong quickly grew to become one of Australia’s viticultural hot spots.
 Though, in 1875 phylloxera’s presence sparked the Victorian Government’s move to pull out and burn every vineyard.
 The Geelong Vineyard would lay fallow for nearly 100 years.

 Crumbly, active limestone is all that remains from the millenia spent at the bottom of the Southern Ocean.
 The all but dried up Moorabool Rivers meandering path has spread mudstone, clay, and buckshot gravels creating a dynamic vineyard basin.